 Musical-Specific Audition Songs

-The Best Audition Songs for Smokey Joe’s Cafe – by Vocal Type
+The Best Audition Songs for Smokey Joe’s Cafe – By Vocal Type

 Please read your audition details carefully, as they sometimes specify the type of song they’d like to hear (a ballad, something uptempo, etc.).
 Make sure to select a song that’s appropriate for your specific casting call.

-Step 2: Get to know the show
+Step 2: Study the Show

-Step 3: Pick an audition song
+Step 3: Pick an Audition Song

 Next, based on your personality and vocal type, choose a suitable song from the list below!